How Long Does Stomach Flu Last? An Expert Weighs In

 Stop blaming the flu and instead know the true name of your trouble: Norovirus.

-Norovirus can spread like wildfire in any crowded place, causing outbreaks in day care centers, schools, cruise ships, hospitals, and nursing homes.
+Norovirus can spread like wildfire in any crowded place, causing outbreaks in day care centers, schools, cruise ships, hospitals, nursing homes, and more.

 It's extremely contagious